funding their agenda on the backs of Alaskan citizens

 Palin’s office stated that Perry’s position was as the liaison with State officials, and was instrumental in making sure she was staying abreast of her gubernatorial duties and responsibilities.

-Makes sense… and apparently the attorney for the AG’s office, Julia Bockman, agreed when she sent a letter and a report to Kris Perry, informing her they were dismissing McLeod’s complaint on June 17th, and finally making the ADN news on the 23rd.
+Makes sense… and apparently the attorney for the AG’s office, Julia Bockman, agreed when she sent a letter and a report to Kris Perry, the ADN news on the 23rd.

 McLeod’s not taking the news well, calling it an in-house “whitewash”… especially when told she couldn’t appeal.

 “Beyond a shadow of a doubt this dismissal demonstrates a breakdown in the complaint process.
 All the evidentiary documents I have point to Kris Perry campaigning on the public’s dime and time.”

 McLeod’s beef with McAllister is her accusation he was doing “partisan work” on State time… suggesting “…”an ongoing collaboration with Republican National Committee convention staff.”
 To prove this, she cited an email to Palin on Aug.
 27, shortly before the Republican Nat’l Convention, and two days before she was picked as McCain’s running mate.
 Per a Jan 27th ADN article, one day after the complaint filing, the email text to Sarah is:

 “The convention itself is requesting you [Palin] to act as a surrogate for McCain for national media.
 Available blocs of time, daily, are 5-9 a.m., 11 a.m. – 9 p.m.
 Within those, they ask when you might be available for this purpose,” McAllister wrote in the e-mail, which he copied to Perry and other staffers.

 As McAllister pointed out, he was not working for the RNC, the McCain Campaign or any partisan organization.
 He was, as Press Secretary, fielding and passing on requests to Sarah.